Non-Propulsive Payload Deployment for Efficient On-Orbit Servicing of Mega-Constellations

-Where $\Delta v_i^{pr}$ and $\Delta v_i^{ap}$ represent the ejection velocities from Eq. (\ref{precise}) and Eq. (\ref{fast}), respectively.
-With the target spacecraft's orbital altitude set to 550 km (referencing Starlink) and the mass ratio of the service spacecraft to the payload spacecraft assumed to be $m_s:m_p = 100:1$, the maximum ejection velocity error $\sigma_1$ is calculated for varying numbers ($n$) of target spacecraft.
-The resulting curve is illustrated in the Fig. \ref{error_1}.

-With the number of target spacecraft fixed at $n = 50$, calculations are performed across different mass ratios and altitude differences to determine the maximum ejection velocity error $\sigma_1$, shown in Fig. \ref{error_2}.
+With the orbital altitude of TSc fixed at 550 km, the relative error $\sigma_1$ was calculated under the following conditions: a relative mass ratio between the SSc and TSc $m_s:m_p = 200:1$, a number of TSc $n = 50$, and a relative altitude difference between SSc and TSc $r_{s0}-r_{t0}=500$km.
+The corresponding results are presented in Fig. \ref{error_sum}.

-A comparison of the results in Fig. \ref{error_1} and Fig. \ref{error_2} reveals that changes in the number of targets, the initial altitude difference, and the mass ratio all increase the momentum change experienced by the service spacecraft, consequently leading to a higher $\sigma_1$.
+A comparison of the results reveals that changes in the number of TSc, the initial altitude difference, and the mass ratio all increase the momentum change experienced by SSc, consequently leading to a higher $\sigma_1$.